Kaiddd/Roblox-Client-Optimizer/README.md

 See [this video](https://www.youtube.com/watch?v=aY7US2Zl47M) for information on how to install the flags manually.

 Do you want to use the old autoupdating system?
-Check out the RCO2 section below.
+Check out the RCO™ 2 section below.

 ## RCO™ 2
 RCO™ 2 was our old flagship software which allowed you to automatically receive flag updates.